stela2502/aurora_docu/docs/index.md

 module load Singularity/default SingSingCell/1.3
 exit 0
 ```
 Let's look into that.
-All entries starting with '#SBATCH' are bash comments and evaluated by the SLURM engine.
+All entries starting with '#' are bash comments and evaluated by the SLURM engine.
 I'll scan through the options I normally use:

 1.[#SBATCH -n 5] is the amount of processors you want for this job.